Marc-Vieg/ServerStats/README.md

 # PLEASE CONTRIBUTE :)
- I threw this code together within 10 minutes or so as a mockup to work on it later.
-But I think it's a nice bot idea and some of you guys might like this too.
-So please feel free to fork, pull, requests features!
- Can give contributors access!
- Would really love to see this bot grow some fat and brain:)
+I got the original code from geekbeard/ServerStatsBot and adpted it to my personnal usage, please feel free to thank him and fork your own version !

 # Other bot development